Overview

 - - Datasets and benchmarks for robustness and interpretability of perception in real-world robot systems

-All submitted papers will be reviewed on the basis of technical quality, relevance, significance, and clarity.
-The page limit of submitted papers is 4 pages including references.
-We also accept submissions of previously presented work, that you have extended on and work that is being published as part of the ICRA2026 main conference.
+All submitted extended abstracts will be reviewed on the basis of technical quality, relevance, significance, and clarity.
+The review process will be single-blind.
+The page limit of submitted extended abstracts is 4 pages including references.
+Submitted extended abstracts beyond the page limit will be desk rejected without further review.
+We also accept submissions of previously presented work that you have extended on and work that is being published as part of the ICRA 2026 main conference.
 Upon acceptance, you will be able to present your submission as part of the poster session.
-Some papers will be selected for oral spotlight presentations.
+Some extended abstracts will be selected for oral spotlight presentations.
 All accepted submissions will be available for the workshop on this website (non archival).

 Please submit your extended abstracts following the ICRA 2026 format guidelines.
 For details see the following links: